Pich Sambath: Kun Khmer

-Pich Sambath (left) fought Cambodian fighter Khim Bora(right) in a highly anticipated championship match.
-Both fighters put their titles on the line.
+Pich Sambath (left) fighting Cambodian fighter Khim Bora (right) in a championship match.

-He won a Krud Kun Khmer champion 2023 belt from his opponent Khim Bora and received a US$1,889 prize from Krud Kun Khmer TVK arena on 3 September 2023 via judges' split decision.
+Sambath won the Krud Kun Khmer champion 2023 belt by winning against Khim Bora.
+He received a US$1,889 prize from the organisers on 3 September 2023, through a split decision from the judges.

-In early 2024, Pich Sambath broke several fighting records.
-In January, Pich Sambath is a Kun Khmer National Champion after winning Morn Sameth.
-In March 2024, he won a Champion after take over his opponent Florent Lewis Joseph from France.
-In April 2024, he won one more Dragon Kun Khmer Top 5 Belt Tournament from his Japanese opponent and Russian opponent in a main event Khmer Maha Sangrant (Khmer New Year 2024) at Kampong Cham town, Cambodia.
-In May 2024, he won a Krud Belt from his opponent Thun Vanna, a student of Master Thun Sophea in the event of a Belt-to-Belt bet by split decision 4:1 at TVK arena.
+In early 2024, Sambath broke multiple fighting records.
+In January, Sambath became Kun Khmer National Champion after winning against Morn Sameth.
+In March, he won a championship, beating French opponent Florent Lewis Joseph.
+In April, he won another Dragon Kun Khmer Top 5 Belt Tournament against Japanese and Russian opponents in a main event Khmer Maha Sangrant (Khmer New Year 2024) at Kampong Cham town, Cambodia.
+In May, he won a Krud Belt against Thun Vanna, a student of Thun Sophea, in a Belt-to-Belt bet event by split decision 4:1 at the TVK arena.

-Coach Pich Sophann, Manny Pacquiao, and Pich Sambath after a Kun Khmer show.
+Coach Pich Sophann, Manny Pacquiao, and Pich Sambath.

-In a match at Knock Out 2024 vol.3 held in Bunkyo, Tokyo, Japan, Pich Sambath showcased his dominance over Reiya Komori in their Kun Khmer/modified Japanese kickboxing match.
-From the first round, Sambath controlled the fight by demonstrating superior skill and power.
-By round three, he sealed his victory with a decisive right hook at 0:53, resulting in a TKO.
-The bout, which was part of the main card at the 60 kg (132.3 lbs) weight class, concluded with Sambath's victory in a total fight time of 6:53 on August 4, 2024.
+On August 4, in a Kun Khmer/modified Japanese kickboxing match at Knock Out 2024 volume 3, held in Bunkyo, Tokyo, Japan, Sambath dominated over Reiya Komor.
+Sambath won in round three, with a decisive right hook at 0:53 causing a total knockout.
+The match concluded with Sambath's victory in a total fight time of 6:53.

-On September 5, 2024, Pich Sambath secured a knockout victory over Mehrdad Khanzadeh in the first round.
-As soon as the bell rang, Mehrdad came out strong, delivering a series of fast and powerful punches that connected well with Pich Sambath.
-Despite being hit, Pich Sambath continued pressing forward, attempting to exchange blows, though his punches weren't as effective as Mehrdad's.
-However, shortly after, Mehrdad suffered fractures in two of his metacarpals and a sprain in his thumb, causing him to slow down and stop throwing heavy punches.
-Seizing the opportunity, Pich Sambath targeted Mehrdad's abdomen with a few punches before finishing the fight with a powerful right hand.